psychemedia/finn-resources/src/birth_bran.md

 At the name of Fionn the servant almost fell out of his standing.
 He flew to acquaint his master, and Fergus himself came to the great door of the stronghold.

-"By my faith," he cried in amazement, "it is a dog/'
+"By my faith," he cried in amazement, "it is a dog!'

 "A dog it is," growled the glum servant.